 Q: How frequently and by which methods do we communicate with our home sellers?

 Like many of the answers to these frequently asked questions, the frequency and methods of communication will vary from agent to agent.
 At a bare minimum, you should expect to hear from us at least once a week when selling your home.
-The methods in which a Realtor communicates with their sellers should be tailored to each individual seller.
-If a home owner prefers communication via e-mail, we should communicate via e-mail.
+The methods by which a Realtor communicates with their sellers should be tailored to each individual seller.
+If a homeowner prefers communication via e-mail, we should communicate via e-mail.
 The same can be said about text messaging, phone conversations, or face-to-face interaction.

 Q: What should I do to prepare my home for showings?

 Preparing a home for showings can be a job in itself.
 A home that is well prepared for home showings will likely sell faster than it’s competition.
 Making sure a home is cleaned, decluttered, bright, and that no foul odors are present are just a few things that sellers must do to prepare their home for showings.

 Q: What steps should I take to prepare my home for sale?